Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Numerical policy gradient

 which reduces to

-where $\tilde{R}(\tau) = \frac{(1-\gamma)R(\tau)}{r_{\text{max}}}$ and $\tilde{V}(s_0) = \frac{(1-\gamma)V(s_0)}{r_{\text{max}}}$.
+where $\tilde{R}(\tau) = \frac{(1-\gamma)R(\tau)}{r_{\text{max}}}$ and $\tilde{V}(d_0) = \frac{(1-\gamma)V(d_0)}{r_{\text{max}}}$.
 Due to the Gevrey value function parameters $c=DT^2$, $M=4\frac{r_{\text{max}}}{1-\gamma}$, and $\sigma=0$ (see Lemma~\ref{lem: Gevrey value}), we obtain

 For Representer Raw-PQCs, note that $D\leq 1$ following Lemma~\ref{lem: D}.
 Therefore, the factor $D$ vanishes in the query complexity, yielding Eq.~\ref{eq: numerical query complexity}.
-Since the classical policy was arbitrarily chosen, this represents a quadratic speedup as claimed.
+Since the classical policy was arbitrarily chosen, this represents a quadratic query complexity speedup as claimed. \end{proof}

 While the optimisation scheme comes with comparable quadratic improvement, a reduction in the number of parameters is further possible if the optimal deterministic policy $\mu^*$ is a Lipschitz continuous function.